hcopp/footballcs4641/README.md

 Infographic that summarizes the project goal
 ### Introduction/Background
 Problem we aim to address, motivation, and goal
+Problem: The outcome of a football play is considered to be very unpredictable.
+The factors that go into it (weather, positions, remaining yards, etc) make it hard for a coach to judge in the moment which plays will allow the team to get the yards needed to succeed.
+Motivation: Being able to model the number of yards that will be gained by a play will yield a team a competitive advantage.
+Goal: To model the number of yards that will be gained in an NFL play based on the situation.
 ### Methods
 Outline of dataset we are planning on utilizing & techniques we intend to apply

 ### Results
 Talk about the results we are trying to achieve

 ### Discussion
 Explain what the best outcome would be, and what the next steps would be

 ### References
 List containing at least 3 references, preferably peer reviewed